annaliceN/UnladenSwallows/index.md

 #### Best Overall

 The model that performed the best overall was ResNext101.
-This was unsurprising since the model was meant to be an advancement of the ResNet models and the accuracy shown in documentation was one of the highest.
+This was unsurprising since the model was an advancement of the ResNet models and its accuracy shown in the torchvision documentation was one of the highest.
+We ended with a **86.6% test accuracy** when running ResNext101 with the following hyperparameters:

+* Epochs: 28
+* Learning rate schedule: 0:.01, 4:.001, 12:.0001
+* Weight decay: 0.001

 #### Findings

+We've included the following charts that show the best accuracies and lowest losses we ended up with for each model after trying different hyperparameters and epochs for each.
+We didn't get the test accuracy for a few of the models because we decided it wasn't worth submitting as the validaction accuracy wasn't high enough.

 ### Discussion